-The city of Palermo is an outstanding evidence of the multi-cultural soul of Sicily: its monuments, ancient buildings, historical neighborhoods and traditions tell the long and fascinating story of the whole island, from the Prehistory to the glamorous “Liberty” era at the end of the Nineteenth century.
+The city of Palermo (listed in UNESCO world heritage sites) is an outstanding evidence of the multi-cultural soul of Sicily: its monuments, ancient buildings, historical neighborhoods and traditions tell the long and fascinating story of the whole island, from the Prehistory to the glamorous “Liberty” era at the end of the Nineteenth century.
 Elegant villas and gardens, colorful markets displaying the freshest fruits and vegetables or fish, amazing Norman and Arabic architecture and mosaics, typical narrow streets in the city center and their atmosphere under the amber lights of the evening, delicious local food… A thrilling experience indeed, that’s why we worked to find the best villas in Sicily with swimming-pool in the city and its surroundings.

 The most interesting monuments and sights are located in the historical center.
 Palermo is rich in beautiful Baroque churches, often hidden within the labyrinth of streets adjacent to via Maqueda, via Roma and via Vittorio Emanuele.
 The Cathedral is a marvelous mix of different architectural styles – Norman, Arab, Romanesque, Byzantine; inside, the ancient tombs of some of the most important sovereigns of the city (such as Frederick II, Holy Roman Emperor) can be observed.
 Next to the Cathedral, the Palazzo dei Normanni houses the jaw-dropping Palatine Chapel, with its shiny Byzantine mosaics.
 Via Vittorio Emanuele, the most ancient street in Palermo, connects the Norman Palace with Porta Felice, an old monumental gate built to welcome visitors coming from the sea; the street crosses via Maqueda in “Piazza Vigliena”, where the beautiful “Quattro Canti” (Four corners) are located – four prospects rich in statues and baroque decors, built in the Seventeenth Century.
 Next to Piazza Vigliena lies another very famous square, “Piazza Pretoria”, where a monumental fountain from the Sixteenth Century is set; the colourful byzantine mosaics of the Church of Santa Maria Dell’Ammiraglio, definitely worth a visit, are just a few steps from this marvelous square.